ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/features/markdown/index.md

 ```

-To load specific lines from the file, you can provide them at the end of the `file` attribute,
+To load specific lines from the file, you can provide them at the end of the `file` parameter,
 for example, to load lines from 5 to 11, you can write the following

 ````markdown name="index.md"